Table of Contents

-- Prioritize the facilities and services you would like in your neighborhood. (schools, transportation, fitness center,…)
+- Prioritize the facilities and services you would like in your area. (schools, transportation, fitness center,…)

-- How much space would you like and need in your new home?
+- How much space would you want and need in your new home?
 Which type of space? (dining room, closets,…)

 - Is your priority the neighborhood or size of home?